n0vichkov/udtp/README.md

 ### Roadmap

 #### 0.0.0
-- Define a very basic first version of the protocol
+- Define a simplified version of the protocol